-Continuo provision JS · · · Computer Science Skills. e delivered in a cross curricular approach.
-Therefore, ch d edit their work and present ideas in a variety of forms · · · Knowledg Assessme questions nt National Online Safety Unit - Online reputation 1+2 Assessment Questions Can children keep themselves safe?
+Vocabulary Email, platform, communication, exchange, oper respond, recipient, address book, attachment, Carbon Copy n, Data, table, spreadsheet, graph, chart, axis, header, cell, keys, rows, touch type, keyboard Design, code, program, command, actions, multimedia, sound, animation, timer, repeat, if.
+Year 4 Term Autumn Spring Summer Deliberate Practice (Skills) systems; solve problems by decomposing them into use sequence, selection, and repetition in programs; use logical reasoning to explain how some simple alg use search technologies effectively, appreciate how select, use and combine a variety of software (includ of programs, systems and content that accomplish g use technology safely, respectfully and responsibly; report concerns about content and contact work with variables and various forms of input and output corithms work and to detect and correct errors in algorithms and progr results are selected and ranked, and be discerning in evaluating digital ling internet services) on a range of digital devices to design and create iven goals, including collecting, analysing, evaluating and presenting da ecognise acceptable/unacceptable behaviour; identify a range of ways to contentReport abuse buttone a rangeGamingata and informationBlogs Continuous provision Computer Science Skills. e delivered in a cross curricular approach.
+Therefore, chi d edit their work and present ideas in a variety of forms Computing Knowledge Assessment questions: National Online Safety Unit - Online reputation 1+2 Assessment Questions Can children keep themselves safe?
 Can children explain how online and offline identities can be different?
 Unit 4.7 Can children use a search engine?
 Can children search accurately for intended information using key words?
 Can children demonstrate their understanding of online safety whilst using search engines?
 Can children analyse the contents of a web page for obvious clues about the credibility of the information?
 Unit 4.8 Can children recognise the main component parts of hardware which allow computers to join and form a network?
-Can children explain that there are different types of network and how they are connected?
 National Online Safety Unit -Online reputation 3 Assessment Questions Can children describe positive ways for someone interact online?
 Can they understand how this can impact on how they are perceived?
 Unit 4.6 Can children explain what stop animation is?
 Can children create their own stop animation?
 Can children use the skin animation tool to show movement across the screen?
 Can children add backgrounds and sounds to their animation?
 Unit 4.9 Can children identify and discuss the main elements of music?
 Can children explain what melody is?
 Can children add melodic pattern using 2sequence?
 Can children use a variety of notes/experiment with pitch?
-Can children create a piece of house music?
 National Online Safety Unit -Online reputation 4 Assessment Questions Can children explain that others online pretend to be someone else and explain reasons why they might do this?
 Unit 4.1 Can children turn a simple real-life situation into an algorithm for a program by deconstructing it into manageable parts?
 Can children use coding structures for selection and repetition?
 Can children identify an error within a program that prevents it following the desired algorithm and then fix it?
-Can children use timers to achieve repetition effects in a logical way?
-Do children understand 'if statements' for selection and combine these with other coding structures including variables to achieve the effects that they design in their programs?
-Can children turn a simple real-life situation into an algorithm for a program by deconstructing it into manageable parts?
-Can children turn a simple real-life situation into an algorithm for a program by deconstructing it into manageable parts?
-Can children turn a simple real-life situation into an algorithm for a program by deconstructing it into manageable parts?
-Can children turn a simple real-life situation into an algorithm for a program by deconstructing it into manageable parts?
-Can children turn a simple real-life situation into an algorithm for a program by deconstructing it into manageable parts?
-Can children identify an error within a program that prevents it following the desired algorithm and then fix it?
-Can children explain the functions of variables in coding Can children explain the functions of variables in coding Can children translate algorithms that include sequence selection and repetition into code?
-Can children use tabs to organise their code?
-Vocabu ary Search engine, key words, credibility, component, hardware, network, connection.
-Animation, skin, movement, background, sound, rhythm, tempo, melody, pattern, notes, music.
-Algorithm, program, deconstruct, parts, bugs, code, if statements, variables, command, repeat until.
-Year 5 . .
-Ferm Autumn Spring Summer
+Can children fix bugs in their own code?
+Can children understand 'if statements' for selection and combine these with other coding structures including variables to achieve the effects that they design in their programs?
+Can children explain the command 'repeat until'?